Nkwanta South NCCE organises quiz competition for Senior High Schools

-The Nkwanta South Municipal Office of the National Commission for Civic Education (NCCE) has organised a quiz competition for four Senior High Schools (SHSs) in the municipality.
+The Nkwanta South Municipal Office of the National Commission for Civic Education (NCCE) has organized a quiz competition for four Senior High Schools (SHSs) in the municipality.

-The competition aimed at testing the student's understanding of the 1992 Constitution, Civic issues, and governance, among others.
+The competition aimed to test the students' understanding of the 1992 Constitution, Civic issues, and governance, among others.

-Speaking at the programme at Nkwanta, Robert Kwesi Boame, the Oti Regional Director of NCCE, asked the students to take a keen interest in the study of the 1992 Constitution to deepen their understanding of the Civic issues.
+Speaking at the programme at Nkwanta in the Nkwanta South Municipality of the Oti Region, Robert Kwesi Boame, the Oti Regional Director of NCCE, asked the students to take a keen interest in the study of the 1992 Constitution to deepen their understanding of the Civic issues.

-He said understanding the Constitution would empower them to defend it effectively against all forms of abuse and violations, and also equip them with knowledge of the rules, demands and ethics of democratic party politics.
+He said understanding the Constitution would empower them to defend it effectively against all forms of abuse and violations, and know the rules, demands, and ethics of democratic party politics.

-Robert Boame said adequate knowledge of the Constitution would also enable them to participate fully in the processes involved in the governance of the country at all levels.
+Robbert Boame said an adequate knowledge on the Constitution would also enable them to participate fully in the processes involved in the governance of the country at all levels.

 The Regional Director also advised the students to study hard and come out with flying colours.